HerrMotz/bachelor-thesis/publication/main.typ

 = Introduction <heading:introduction>

 Over its thousands of years in existence, humanity has built an _infrastructure for knowledge_.
 It started out with stone tablets, evolved to hand-written papyrus books, libraries, the printing press and recently culminated in computer and the internet.
 Instead of using a library and asking a librarian, we usually consult "the internet" using a search engine -- even for small questions.
 Now, in order to answer a question, the search engine needs to be able to treat the contents of a website in a semantically correct way, just like a human would.
 This is achieved using i.e. network analysis and techniques of natural language processing.
 However, what if the contents of websites could be semantically annotated by their creators?
 This lead to the inception of the Wikidata#footnote[https://www.wikidata.org] initiative, among others.
 Their idea was to rewrite Wikipedia articles into very simple assertions using a specified vocabulary consisting of a subject, predicate and an object, in analogy to sentence structures in linguistics, where subjects and objects can refer to objects of our intuition and predicates define how they are related.
+These assertions are also referred to as *triples*.

+#let lalalalalala = 90pt
 $
-  "Johann Wolfgang von Goethe (subject)" xarrow("educated at (predicate)") "Leipzig (object)"
+  "Goethe (subject)"& xarrow("educated at (property)", width: lalalalalala)& "Leipzig (object)" \
+  "Goethe"& xarrow("place of birth", width: lalalalalala) &"Frankfurt am Main"
 $

-These assertions are also referred to as triples.
+#figure(
+  caption: [A graphical visualisation of the triples as a graph.
+Subjects and objects are represented as nodes and properties are represented as edges between these nodes.], image("example_triple_graph.svg", width: 230pt)
+)

 Now, Wikidata contains a very big set of such triples, posing the new opportunity, that it could be used like a database and queried for results, just like classical relational databases.
-Triplestores pose the key advantage, that they require no data model, e.g. tables in relational databases -- anything can be put into relation with something else.
-In semantic data modeling, the only necessary task is specifying a vocabulary and determining how annotated data should be utilised.

-Such Triplestores can be implemented using a framework called Resource Description Framework (RDF).
+Such databases for triples are called triplestores, and can be implemented using a framework called Resource Description Framework (RDF).
 A resource can be any object of our intuition and these resources can be described using the syntax RDF offers.
 The vocabulary used to describe the resources, is specified or chosen by the users.
 Triplestores can be advantageous when the information collected is incomplete or might be enhanced later on.
 In contrast, any entry in a relational database needs to be consistent with the specified data model and applications making use of that data in turn expect consistency.
 By design, an application using triplestores must account for the absence of data.

 The maximal flexibility in the data model is what made triplestores to become popular in the digital humanities.
-An initiative called FactGrid#footnote[https://factgrid.de] hosts a triplestore specifically for historians, which make the data gained from their research public in this database.
+An initiative called FactGrid#footnote[https://factgrid.de] hosts a triplestore, specifically for historians, which make the data gained from their research public in this database.
 This poses the potential, that a user with knowledge of the specified vocabulary and conventions of the database, could get information about historical facts by writing an adequate query to the database.
 Furthermore, inferencing information about historical facts could be made a matter of, again, writing an adequate query.

 == Problem
 Making use of a triplestore in a broader audience poses the challenge, that the technicalities of the database are exposed to its user.
 To populate the database, the users have to attend to the conventions of the vocabulary and the database engineers.
 The formalisation is therefore being put into the hands of historians.
 Secondly, to adequately query a database, the user is forced to use the query language of the database, which requires technical knowledge.
 Lastly, the user needs to be able to interpret the results of the query, which again involves extensive knowledge of the inner workings of the database.
 Since the users should be able to focus on their actual work, this should not be a necessity.

 == Proposal
+This work aims to lay the groundwork for a program, which allows to build queries to an RDF triplestore using visual representation.
+The idea is, that since the contents of the RDF triplestore can be visualised as a graph, so could the query @Vargas2019_RDF_Explorer @Simons_Blog_Entry_Graphic_query.
+Instead of writing a query in the database's query language, the user employs a visual query builder, which in turn generates the equivalent query to run against the database.
+The RDF triplestore is sweeped using a query engine and returns the results to the user.

+#figure(caption: [Methodology pipeline: How to get from a question in natural language to the result  in an RDF database.],
+  image("methodology_pipeline.svg", width: 100%)
+)

+This work aims to closely integrate with the triplestore software suite called Wikibase#footnote[https://wikiba.se], which is commonly used#footnote[e.g. Wikidata and FactGrid].
+Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triplestore syntax, i.e. further specification of a property.
+This work will show, that such constructs can be represented as mundane structures in and subsequently be queried using a visual query graph.

 = Preliminaries
-== RDF Standard <heading:rdf_standard>
 The W3C#sym.trademark.registered recommends a standard for exchange of semantically annotated information called the Resource Description Framework (RDF) standard model.
 The most notable recommendations are

-- the RDF graph format and triples (see @heading:triples),
+- the RDF graph format and triples and

-- the Internationalised Resource Identifier (@heading:iri) and

-- the query language SPARQL (see @heading:sparql).
+- the corresponding query language, SPARQL.

-This chapter introduces the parts of the recommendation which are relevant to this work and builds a bridge to concrete conventions around RDF, i.e. Wikibase.

 /*
 #todo[